Island hopping on the Aeolian Islands

 Lipari is the main island of the Aeolian archipelago, and an excellent base to explore the other islands from.
 Several ferries and hydrofoils depart from the harbour town of Lipari in all directions, including Milazzo on Sicily and Naples on the Italian mainland.

 Nestled at the foot of Monte Galina, the port of Lipari is a pretty town with a historical castle and citadel perched on a rock between the two harbours.
-Here you can find a variety of accommodation, restaurants, shops and coffeehouses to enjoy excellent island – and wilderness espresso. 😉
+Here you can find a variety of accommodation, restaurants, shops and coffeehouses to enjoy excellent island- and wilderness espresso. 😉

-Lipari street, Aeolian Islands, Italy
+Lipari street, Aeolian Islands, Italy.

-Quaint street in Lipari town.
+A quaint street in Lipari town.

 Viewpoints and enticing islands